 5. Speechnotes

 Everything I do requires writing but sometimes I can't type on my phone or I just don't want to.
 This is where Speechnotes comes in.
 From the speech-to-text apps I've tried, this one is by far the most accurate one.
 At least I can edit the text with this one instead of staring dumbfounded at a jumbled useless mess.
 I use Speechnotes when I'm washing the dishes, doing chores, commuting, or feel like my thoughts flow better while talking instead of typing.
 It's a handy tool to have.
 I can also save several documents on the app and share it with other apps such as Trello in text form.
-You might prefer transcribing a voice recording instead, it's up to you and what helps you work better.
+You might prefer transcribing a voice recording instead, it's up to you and what helps you work better.~~~

 How is your quest for the perfect tool going?
 Have you found any loves or are you still struggling with the pull of a dozen directions?
 Tell me about you productivity setup in the comments so I and other readers can help you out on this little adventure.
 Also, if you think there is an app I need to try, please share that as well!
+If you enjoyed this post, you might want to subscribe below to stay updated with upcoming content!

 Comments